westy92/auth0-logs-to-s3/README.md

 First you'll need to [create an Amazon Web Services account](https://aws.amazon.com/).

-You will need to setup an IAM user with the following policy:
+You will need to setup an IAM user with the following policy (replace your-bucket-name with an actual bucket name):

 ```json
 {
     "Version": "2012-10-17",